FrancoisSimon/aTrack/README.md

 -------

 aTrack is a method to detemine the state of motion of particles.
 The stand-alone version of aTrack is available at [https://zenodo.org/records/10994586](https://zenodo.org/records/11075336).
 For more information about the Stand-alone version of aTrack, see the [Wiki](https://github.com/FrancoisSimon/aTrack/wiki) section of this GitHub page.
 The python package enables to analyze 1D, 2D and 3D tracks while the Stand alone package is limited to 2D tracks.
+More information on aTrack can be found at [https://elifesciences.org/reviewed-preprints/99347].

 This readme file focuses on the python implementation of aTrack.